Travel Watchdog - The only Public Voice in Travel

-If you have exhausted all prospect of reaching a compensation agreement with a defaulting travel agent or tour operator and you have not been successful with efforts through ABTA, your only course of action may be to initiate action to recover through the County Court under the Small Claims Procedure.
+If you have exhausted all prospects of reaching a compensation agreement with a defaulting travel agent or tour operator and you have not been successful with efforts through ABTA (generally they are of very little help), your only course of action may be to initiate action to recover through the County Court under the Small Claims Procedure.
 Actions to recover can be made for debts of under £5,000 and, in addition to claims for monies owed, the court will hear claims founded on breach of contract, the usual basis for claims against tour operators who fail to deliver what they have promised.
 (See also Supply of Goods and Services Act 1982 as amended by the Sale and Supply of Goods Act 1994)

 To bring an action under the Small Claims Procedure, you need to complete a form at the local County Court, giving your details and those of the person against whom the claim is made.
 You do not need a Solicitor and it is unlikey that the procedure will be beyond the capability of most consumers.
 If you do have a problem, the local Citizens Advice Bureau will certainly be able to help.
 The court form will detail the nature of your claim, the amount you are claiming and whether you are claiming any interest.
 You will have to supply a copy of all relevant paperwork for the court, and one for the person against whom you are making the claim